etroimcasso/react-app-typescript-express-socketio/README.md

 ### Development

-If you're doing development, it is recommended to use the development server along with the `yarn autoBuildServer` command from above:
+If you're doing development, it is recommended to use the development server.
+This will automatically update with any changes you have in the

 ```bash
 yarn devServer